01:146:245 FUNDAMENTALS OF NEUROBIOLOGY

 3. Use scientific reasoning to evaluate the potential for current research and new discoveries to improve our understanding of the nervous system and its relevance to human health and to our society.

 Synchronous (in-person) lectures during period 4 (T/Th 2:00-3:20 pm) in classroom SEC 209 on Busch campus.
 Three in-person exams.
 Weekly online quizzes.
 Online (virtual) weekly Professors office hours and TA recitation hours.

 Exams, Assignments, and Grading Policy

 There will be three in-person (in class) exams covering:

 Exams 1 & 2 are given during regularly scheduled class periods.
 Exam 3 is given during final exam period.

-If this course is closed, please use the following link to add your name to the wait list: Wait List Sign Up for Spring 2017 Courses .
+If this course is closed, please use the following link to add your name to the wait list: Wait List Sign Up for Spring 2022 .
 If you have any questions, please contact the Division of Life Sciences - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Biological Laboratories B112, Busch Campus.